cocos/cocos-engine/EngineErrorMap.md

 ### 3401

 Set texture with a url of image is not supported anymore.
-Please use cc.assetManager.loadRemoteTexture to load a texture first.
+Please use cc.assetManager.loadRemote to load a texture first.

 ### 3500